bartosz-mccormick/bartosz-mccormick.github.io/content/posts/student-accessibility-analysis.md

 - 10 min. cycling access
 - 10 min. walking egress

  To estimate travel times I used [r5r](https://github.com/ipeaGIT/r5r), an interface to the [R5](https://github.com/conveyal/r5) routing engine.
 For cycling, the network was defined as edges with a level of traffic stress (LTS)[^1] of two or less.
-In other words, infrastructure considered comfortable by the mainstream, adult population.
+In other words, infrastructure considered suitable for the mainstream, adult population.
 On edges with an LTS greater than two, travel speed would be reduced to that of walking.

 ### b) Determining Local Accessibility Within the AoMA